Angela Day is Suffolk’s leading dog fitness and core conditioning instructor providing Expert guidance for long term muscular health

 Suitable from the age of 12 Weeks – 8 months of age

-In person groups of 6 or less.
+In-person groups of 6 or less.

-Combination of indoor and outdoor training in Bury St Edmunds.
-(Weather dependant)
+Indoor training venue in Bury St Edmunds.

 - A deep core workout